Daniel-McKemie/bruce-lee-game/README.md

 With that being said, I was able to construct respnsiveness for every other element in the game, EXCEPT for the board itself.
 The backgrounds, texts, and splashpage, are all responsive using flexbox.

+The final issue I faced was removing Eventlisteners from the keyboard while a modal was present, allowing for the player to move to other treasures/enemies while one modal is in place.
+This does not cause the game to crash, but it can make for a strange user experience, but the game functions normally.